carmanber/hass-blinds/README.md

 - add a unit test that passes and proofs the correctness of your code
 - stay compatible with the current API.
 If the blinds in my house stop working I get nervous.
 That means you can't change defaults, you can only introduce ways to override them.
 - I love contributions that simplify the code or setup.
 The code was written at night and over a few years, so I might not always have gone the most simple routes in my logic.

+The code was further reviewed and maintained by Carmanber.
+We would be happy to add your contribution as well!